If you’ve got food allergies, you might be missing great flatbread. Make some delicious Gluten Free Flatbread at home – it’s soft and flexible!

-Best Gluten-Free Flatbread
+Best Gluten Free Flatbread (Vegan)

-- Heat a skillet or griddle over medium heat and lightly spray with oil.
-Divide the dough into 4 to 6 portions (depending on how large you want them).
-Lightly flour or oil your hands and flatten each dough portion into discs about 1/8 inch thick.
+- Heat a nonstick skillet or griddle over medium-low heat and lightly spray with oil.
+Divide the dough into 4 to 6 portions (depending on how large you want them) and roll them into balls.

 - Top the flatbread however you like; enjoy!